Introduction

 A Fairly Straightforward Essay

-Yet, the thing to keep in mind here is that there isn’t a cut and dry, black and white answer that Booth is looking for in applicants’ responses to their questions, since there are no truly right or wrong answers to the open-ended questions that they are asking.
+Yet, the thing to keep in mind here is that there isn’t a cut-and-dry, black-and-white answer that Booth is looking for in applicants’ responses to their questions since there are no truly right or wrong answers to the open-ended questions that they are asking.

 Rick Weiland, who helped form Booth’s Executive MBA program, likes to remind potential Booth applicants that there is “nothing sneaky or mysterious” about the prompts that the school provides; they want you to “[k]eep it simple.”
 However, some things should be kept in mind when tackling these essay topics, which may help improve your chances of success.